News & Insights: theater media entertainment

 Will this new provision be helpful to producers of live theatrical productions as they seek to raise funding for their shows?

 Expanded New York State Film Production Tax Credit Program Offers More Funding, Faster Applications

 New York State’s film production tax credit program is more robust than ever.
-Richard Stern has written an article that explains how the credit works, what’s required to apply for it and how it can help production companies recover up to 30 percent of their production and post-production costs back from the State.
+This article explains how the credit works, what’s required to apply for it and how it can help production companies recover up to 30 percent of their production and post-production costs back from the State.